 Essential Caregiver Guidance for Long-term Care Facilities (PDF)

-MDH is revising this essential caregiver guidance in an effort to be consistent with Centers for Medicare & Medicaid Services (CMS) guidance.
 MDH will consider essential caregiver visits as a type of compassionate care visit.
-In accordance with CMS: QSO-20-39 (PDF), while not required, MDH encourages facilities in medium or high-positivity counties to test visitors, if possible.
-If so, facilities should prioritize visitors that visit regularly (e.g., weekly), although any visitor can be tested.
-Facilities may also encourage visitors to be tested on their own prior to coming to the facility (e.g., within 2-3 days) with proof of negative test results and date of test.
+While not required, MDH encourages facilities in medium or high-positivity counties to test visitors, if possible.
+If so, facilities should prioritize visitors that visit regularly (e.g., weekly).
+Facilities may also encourage visitors to be tested on their own.
 All other components of this guidance remain unchanged.

 - They detect concerns and advocate on behalf of the resident.

 - They observe and communicate important details and changes in a resident's condition/behaviors.

 - They assist the resident in management of complex or critical information.

 - They provide emotional support and help honor the resident's personal values and preferences of care.

 - They alleviate caregiving tasks for staff and providers.